smartnic/sigcomm21_artifact/README.md

 paper).
-The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: 90 minutes.]
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission.
+Our paper submission claims program compaction anywhere between 6 -- 26%. [total estimated time: 90 minutes.]

 6. [Impact of optimizations on equivalence-checking time](https://github.com/smartnic/sigcomm21_artifact#6-reductions-in-equivalence-checking-time-table-3-in-the-paper): We provide scripts to reproduce a subset of results on the impact of optimizations on